ForestAdmin/documentation/reference-guide/actions/smart-action-examples/belongstomany-edition-through-smart-collection.md

 # BelongsToMany edition through smart collection

-**Context:** _A customer success team has to onboard “experts”, and those “experts” can have multiple “skills”, modelized via a belongsToMany relationship between “experts” and “skills” tables through an “experts\_skills” table; the skills table has \~200 records and experts usually have between 5 to 30 of them._
+**Context:** _A customer success team has to onboard “experts”, and those “experts” can have multiple “skills”, modelled via a belongsToMany relationship between “experts” and “skills” tables through an “experts\_skills” table; the skills table has \~200 records and experts usually have between 5 to 30 of them._

 _Unfortunately this is quite painful to edit in forest admin right now since when you want to add a new item in a belongToMany relationship in forest admin you have to:_